ParcelProtection/firmware/README.md

 * Accelerometer-based fall and orientation change detection
 * RTC to track current date/time
 * Event logging to internal memory
-* NFC communication with Android app
+* Bluetooth communication with Android app
 * Battery-powered operation from low-power modes

-#### NFC Communication with Android Application
+#### Bluetooth Communication with Android Application
 * Initial setup with acceleration thresholds
 * Dump event data to be interpreted by application